dapplets/dapplet-docs/docs/ex18-dapplet-actions.md

 **parameters of the Dapplet Actions**

 The widget button has options similar to the button widgets of other adapters.
-More about it [here](/docs/extra-button).
+More about it is [here](/docs/extra-button).

 _icon_ - required parameter.
 We recommend to use images in SVG format.